“I love those hockey moms. You know, they say the difference between a hockey mom and a Pitbull? Lipstick.”

 (Ibid.; Schmidt; 3/12/2012.)

-John McCain?
-Until now, he has continued to defend enthusiastically his choice of running mate since the 2008 election.
-In spite of John’s mavericky-ness, he has repeatedly refused to admit he made a grave error in selecting Sarah Palin.
-Notwithstanding his stellar military record and independent legislative history, McCain’s words and actions have sometimes been at odds with his reputation for integrity.
+And John McCain?
+Since his 2008 election loss, he’s continued to defend enthusiastically his choice of running mate.
+In spite of John’s mavericky-ness, he repeatedly has refused to admit he made a grave error in selecting Sarah Palin.
+Notwithstanding his stellar military record and independent legislative history, McCain’s words and actions occasionally have been at odds with his reputation for integrity.

-The problem then was that the campaign’s vice presidential candidate selection process was running out of time.
-McCain had held onto the idea of Lieberman as his VP pick right up until he was ultimately convinced otherwise.
-By that time, all they had on deck was Ms. Palin.
 The Republican convention was only a week away.
-The campaign had only five days to vet Sarah, a process that usually takes months.
-After the rushed vetting procedure, John met her face-to-face for the first time at his Arizona ranch and offered her the No. 2 slot on the spot.
-Two days later, they unveiled Sarah Palin at the convention.
+The campaign had only five days to vet Ms. Palin, a process that usually takes months.
+After the rushed vetting procedure, John met her face-to-face for the first time at his Arizona ranch and offered her the No. 2 slot.
+Two days later they unveiled Sarah at the convention.

 You should rent Game Change tonight.

 As McCain gets closer to death, he had better come out heavily against Trump and Trumpism.
-He has been largely a man of integrity, and the Republican Party needs him to stand up now more than ever.
-This week we have Attorney General Jeff Sessions announcing a new immigration policy: undocumented immigrants trying to enter the U.S. will now be prosecuted and separated from their children.
-We have Donald pulling out of the Iran nuclear deal, endangering U.S. security and destroying American credibility, simply because he wants to dis the former president and scuttle anything with Obama’s name on it.
+He’s been largely a man of integrity, and the Republican Party needs him to stand up now more than ever.
+This week we have Attorney General Jeff Sessions announcing a new immigration policy: Undocumented immigrants trying to enter the U.S. now will be prosecuted and separated from their children.
+We have Donald pulling out of the Iran nuclear deal, endangering U.S. security and destroying American credibility simply because he wants to dis the former president and scuttle anything with Obama’s fingerprints on it.

-President Trump is publicly, seriously musing (tweeting) about pulling White House journalist credentials from news organizations that report negatively (read: factually) about his administration.
+President Trump publicly, seriously is tweet-musing about pulling White House journalist credentials from news organizations that report negatively (read: factually) about his administration.